dorogoy/zipline-mcp/.kilocode/rules/memory-bank/context.md

 ## Current Work Focus

-Initializing the Memory Bank for the Zipline MCP Server project.
+Resolved linter errors and failing tests in the Zipline MCP Server project.

 ## Recent Changes

-The `product.md` file has been created.
+- The `product.md` file has been created.
+- All linter errors and failing tests have been resolved.

 ## Next Steps

-- Define the project architecture and source code paths.
-- Document the technologies used and development setup.
-- Ask the user to verify the initialized memory bank files.
+- Continue with further development tasks as needed.